jolmari/netcore-wcf-service-proxy/README.md

 # Improvements still to be done
 1. Improve the UI to a simple ASP.NET Core App
-2. Nuget-packing post-build event & reference to .NET Core app
-3. Inversion of Control
+2. Inversion of Control
-4. Multiple Wcf Endpoints
+3. Multiple Wcf Endpoints
-5. Config files & IOptions
+4. Config files & IOptions
-6. Secret Manager (dev) & Environment Variables (prod)
+5. Secret Manager (dev) & Environment Variables (prod)